Royal College of Pharmacy: Publishing

-Royal Pharmaceutical Society Museum
+Royal College of Pharmacy Museum

-The Royal Pharmaceutical Society of Great Britain has had a museum collection since 1842, which continues to be managed by the RPS at its offices in East Smithfield.
+The Royal Pharmaceutical Society of Great Britain has had a museum collection since 1842, which continues to be managed by the college at its offices in East Smithfield.
 A historical collection was established in 1937 and expanded in the 1940s–1960s by Agnes Lothian.
 The exhibits cover all aspects of British pharmacy history, and include: